twinkle52/Namaste-react/readme.md

 - differential bundling - so that it con support old, new browser, mobile and every thing

 Why React is fast because of these bundlers like parcel.

+# npx parcel index.html

+so we have to use this to run and build both dev and prod code so to make it easier we will add script in package.json npm run build for build code in prod, npm run start for running code in dev.